 The news media need eyeballs, clicks, and hearts.
 That means catchy headlines, self-assured analysts, and linguistical word-smiths who share unwavering bias opinions served aesthetically as “news.”
 And we perceive the news as the news, “facts” about what is happening.
-In truth, these facts tainted with personal bias and agenda.
-I’m not insinuating mal intent here, for I live by the creed “Never ascribe to malice that which is adequately explained by incompetence.”, a quote by Napoleon Bonaparte.”
+In truth, these facts are tainted with personal bias and agenda.
+I

 It’s up to you to rise above passive thinking and “meet” the requirements of thinking, processing what you see and hear based on context and logical analysis.
-Never marginalize your emotional reactions to what you hear, but always temper those emotions with hardcore facts.
+Never marginalize your emotional reactions to what you hear and always temper those emotions with hardcore facts.
 The truth is somewhere in the middle.
-But what’s more important is to remember that there are rarely definitive answers to hard questions.
+What’s more important is to remember that there are rarely definitive answers to hard questions.